Keyboard shortcuts

 ]

-In this example, the value for the above exclude field in the local ip's manifest will resolve the previous error because it prevents Orbit from seeing the file "rtl/foo2.vhd" during any file discovery operations.
+In this example, the value for the above exclude field in the local project's manifest will resolve the previous error because it prevents Orbit from seeing the file "rtl/foo2.vhd" during any file discovery operations.

 File pattern format